valeriepadel/monstafriends/README.md

 # MonstaFriends

-MonstaFriends is a React app that lets you search between different API generated robots by name.
+MonstaFriends is a React app that lets you search between different API generated monsters by name.
 It's fully responsive and functional in different screen sizes.

 ![RoboFriends Capture](https://i.imgur.com/CTArwyC.jpg)